 - Keep lard that you want to reuse separately.
 Don’t mix used lard with one that’s fresh.

 - If you want it to retain quality for as long as possible, always keep it refrigerated.

 Last but not least, let’s talk about freezing.

 Can You Freeze Lard?

-If the fat is too firm to transfer it to the cubes, leave it for an hour or so on the counter, so it softens up a bit.
+If the fat is too firm to transfer to cubes, leave it for an hour or so on the counter so it softens up a bit.

-When it comes to thawing, you can do this either in the fridge, or use the frozen fat right away if you need to melt it anyway.
+To thaw frozen lard, you can do this either in the fridge or use the frozen fat right away if you need to melt it anyway.

 When it comes to how long it lasts after defrosting, there aren’t any set rules.
 The sooner you finish it, the better.